saezlab/dorothea/README.md

 See [Garcia-Alonso 2018 et al.](https://www.biorxiv.org/content/early/2018/06/03/337915) for more information.

-The collection of consensus TF regulons, scored according our A-E criteria, is available at  ``data/TFregulons/Robjects_VIPERformat/consensus/`` and ``data/TFregulons/table/database_20180326.csv.zip``
+The collection of consensus TF regulons, scored according our A-E criteria, is available at  ``data/TFregulons/Robjects_VIPERformat/consensus/``

 ### Loading TF regulons in ``pypath``